ofithcheallaigh/ofithcheallaigh.github.io/_posts/2025-05-29-lit-review-data-analysis.md

 <div class="caption text-center">
     <i>Federated Learning Journal Articles Published by Year (Scopus)</i>
 </div>  <br>
 For 2024, Scopus listed 5735 joural articles in their database, as of May, 2025, they already have 6020 articles listed.
-So there is growing interest in federated learning.
+So there is growing interest in federated learning (FL).

 <br>